KarMiles/kingdom-for-a-word/README.md

 ## Introduction
 **The idea for the project**

 The purpose of this webpage is to entertain the visitor with a word game.
 The aim of the game is to enter a word similar in meaning to the one shown on the page.
 If the word entered by the visitor is contained in the English Thesaurus the visitor gets a point.
-Both succesful and failed guesses are scored and shown on the page.
+Both successful and failed guesses are scored and shown on the page.

 **Project preparation**